vpilat/arewewebyet/CONTRIBUTING.md

 You have an important announcement or latest news related to web development in rust and you'd like to share them with the wider audience of this website?
 GREAT, here is how you can do that:

-ust create a new file in `content/news` - we recommend to use Markdown.
+Just create a new file in `content/news` - we recommend to use Markdown.
 Make sure you set the `title`, the `date`, the `source` and add all appropriate `tags`.
 Once you are done, please submit all of that as a pull-request and we'll get right on it!